SatoshiShimada/game_monitor/README.md

 # Game Monitor

 The robot state viewer from robot communication.
 It's for the robot "Accelite" of team CITBrains at RoboCup Soccer Humanoid League.
 If you find a bug please let me know by opening an issue in this repository.
+Please check Wiki for more information.

 ## Supported OS